What are the relevant changes of patch 7.4's miniature rework?

 This means that the actual activation delay between pressing the button and becoming impervious is roughly half of your ping, because that’s the time it took to send that action request to the server.
 Some time is needed for the server to actually process that request and have it become active on its end, but there’s no way of knowing what that time is (you can assume it is negligible.)

-With that in mind, it should be impossible in effect to die after you’ve cast the action, but it is possible to die from damage that strikes you as you are waiting for the buff to activate.
+With that in mind, it should be impossible in effect to die after you’ve cast the action, but it is possible to die from damage that strikes you during the very short period waiting for the buff to activate, and is also possible for the HP halving effect to result in your death from damage that deals more than 50% of your HP striking you from when it was prepared prior to the casting of Superbolide.

 Tenacity has two effects that scale at different rates, with the first effect being a damage bonus that increases your damage by 0.1% per tier (similar to Determination), and the second effect being a mitigation bonus that decreases your damage taken by 0.1%.

-• The damage reduction scales relatively quickly, which can be valuable in situations where damage isn’t required (which usually isn’t the case, so we don’t prioritize this since our mitigation will cover the fight with or without Tenacity).
+- The damage reduction scales relatively quickly, which can be valuable in situations where damage isn’t required (which usually isn’t the case, so we don’t prioritize this since our mitigation can and will cover the fight with or without Tenacity).

-Since every encounter can be covered by tank and healer mitigation tools without any Tenacity, there’s no reason to sacrifice DPS for mitigation on best-in-slot sets (or progression sets) and potentially risk missing a DPS check that you could have made by having better stats on your gear.
+Since every encounter can be covered by tank and healer mitigation tools without any Tenacity, there’s no reason to sacrifice DPS due to lower stat scaling efficiency for mitigation on best-in-slot sets (or progression sets) and potentially risk missing a DPS check that you could have made by having better stats on your gear (which is unlikely, but possible).

 Please keep in mind that this is not a recommendation to avoid Tenacity altogether.
 Gear that contains Tenacity is still very viable in the event that no equivalent item level gear piece exists that contains both CRIT and DET.